devkato/erlproxy/README.md

 * health check of backends and fail-over automatically.
 * multiple algorithm for choosing a backend server.
-* roundrobin, by weight, response time, number of requests served, etc...
+* by weight, response time, number of requests served, etc...

 ## To Start